LGVProd/holbertonschool-shell/permissions/README.md

-5-Added script that adds execute permission to the owner of the file in step 4 6-Added script that adds execute permission to some users, and read permission to others 7-Added script that adds execute permission to the owner, the group owner, and others
+5-Added script that adds execute permission to the owner of the file in step 4 6-Added script that adds execute permission to some users, and read permission to others 7-Added script that adds execute permission to the owner, the group owner, and others 8-Added script that gives all permissions, but only to other users